 Yup, there sure are.
 But now, there are one million and ONE.
 Hehe.

-I am proud of my deodorant because it contains a few ingredients you may not typically see in deodorants and I’m not really sure why.
+I am proud of this homemade deodorant recipe creation because it contains a few ingredients you may not typically see in deodorants and I’m not really sure why!

-I’m ready to share it with you.
+I’m ready to share my DIY deodorant recipe with you.
 It is effective, said by not only me (the not-so-heavy-sweater), but also by my husband (probably-your-typical-sweater).
 Oh, and it’s easy, to boot.
 Yay!

 First, a little education about why I am using each ingredient…

 Raw, unrefined, virgin coconut oil has wonderful antibacterial properties.
 This is important in those armpits, right?
 The coconut oil used in this recipe will liquify at 76 degrees; below that and it’s in a semi-solid state.
 I like to add another oil to help the deodorant stay more fluid, if you would.
 Enter almond oil.

 We have an extensive post on carrier oils here.
 You’ll see below that you can easily substitute a different oil that is liquid at room temp oil, but I really like almond oil.

 This is another one of those amazing things that nature gives us.
 Raw and unrefined shea butter is high in vitamins A and E and is incredibly soothing for your skin.
 Sounds like a good thing to put in such a vulnerable place, like your armpits, huh!?
 You can read more about shea butter here.

 Raw beeswax (all-natural, unrefined, no additives, etc.) helps to stabilize this recipe so it isn’t runny.
 Beeswax is another inherently excellent choice in skincare products, as it does not clog pores, but it does help the moisturizing properties of the butters and oils in this recipe to ‘lock’ into your skin so they can do their jobs.